 Q: Does an international seller need a registered agent in the United States?
 In every state where they have nexus?
 If not, how do they find out whether they need one?

 Sylvia: The term ‘registered agent’ can be very confusing to international sellers who think of an actual “agent” that has lots of authority to enter into contracts for them, etc. But what we are really talking about is registering with the Secretary of State in the various states – which is a different State agency from the agency that an international sellers needs to register with for sales tax purposes.
 Whether they have register with a Secretary of State’s office depends on the state.

 It helps to have someone on your side because getting registered as a foreign seller often takes time, phone calls and a lot of follow up, which, like I said before, can all be very difficult if you have a time zone difference and also because not every state calls their taxing authority by the same name.
-In some states this agency is the “Department of Revenue” but in other states it is called the “Division of Taxation”, the “Board of Equalization” or the “Comptroller’s Office.”
+In some states this agency is the “Department of Revenue” but in other states it is called the “Division of Taxation”, the “Department of Tax and Fee Administration” or the “Comptroller’s Office.”

 When I help international sellers with the registration process, I often recommend that they give me a limited power of attorney so I can speak with and respond to the various states on their behalf.
 I explain that many states are strict about speaking only to an officer or employee of the company that is registering.
 So again, giving me a power of attorney saves them time spent on making international calls.

 Q: Does an international seller need a bank account in every state?

 Sylvia: Definitely not in every state.
 But does an international seller need a U.S. bank account?
 It will make things easier for the seller when it comes time for them to remit the taxes that they have collected in the nexus states.
 But, no, not in every state.

 Q: What would be the first step an international online seller must take to get started complying with state sales tax laws?